sorami/TACL-Membership/README.md

 ### File name

-Each terminal subdirectories contain text files for translation.
-The file name indicates the subcorpus, pre-process state, and the language.
+Each terminal subdirectories contain text files (and MT model score files if applicable).
+The file name indicates the subcorpus, file type, and the language.

 For example, `commoncrawl.de-en.tok.de` is a CommonCrawl (`commoncrawl.de-en`) tokenized (`.tok`) German (`.de`) data.